tdilauro/Simplified-wiki/MultiTenancy.md

 Second, the "script runner" component of the circulation manager is designed to keep track of a small number of collections.
 If it has to keep track of hundreds of collections, information on any particular collection won't be updated very often.
 This can be improved; we just haven't tackled the problem yet.

 Third, the more simultaneous patrons a circulation manager has to handle, the bigger the cluster has to be.
 A surge in demand on one library can affect the performance of another.
 For a big  organization with a large dev ops group, automatically scaling the cluster isn't a problem, but for a smaller organization it might be smarter to set up two clusters and to scale them separately.

-By the same token, you could save a lot of money by placing two libraries from drastically different time zones on the same circulation manager.
-While people on one side of the world are asleep, the patrons of the other library will be borrowing books; when _they_ go to sleep, the people on the other side of the world will wake up and start borrowing books.
-With this system you could serve twice as many patrons without increasing peak demand at all.